Int J Biol Sci 2019; 15(10):2128-2138. doi:10.7150/ijbs.35460

 2.1 The endothelial cell injury and inflammation

 Both in vivo and vitro experiments showed that, in addition to the increased expression of vWF, the expression of e-selectin, p-selectin, intercellular cell adhesion molecule (ICAM), plaet-endothelial cell adhesion molecule-1(PECAM1) and other pro-inflammatory adhesion factors also increased a few hours after the endothelial cells exposure to radiation, mediating the infiltration of inflammatory cells into tissues and promoting the acute inflammation[50-54].
 The regulation of irradiation-induced pro-inflammatory adhesion factors may be the key to early endothelial response.
-In addition to the increased expression of these adhesion factors, inflammatory mediators such as growth transformation factor (TNF-α), interleukin (IL-6, IL-8 and IL-10) also appeared in the myocardium to participate in the formation of acute inflammation.
+In addition to the increased expression of these adhesion factors, inflammatory mediators such as tumor necrosis factor-α, interleukin (IL-6, IL-8 and IL-10) also appeared in the myocardium to participate in the formation of acute inflammation.

 Experiments have shown that IL-8 can not only mediate inflammatory responses, but also induce apoptosis.
 Then platelet-derived growth factor (PDGF), transforming growth factor Beta(TGF-β), nuclear factor kappa B (NF-κB), and connective tissue growth factor (CTGF) are released, leading to the chronic inflammation.
 [55-58].